Last.fm: Website and desktop application redesigns (2012–2013)

 In March 2012, Last.fm was breached by hackers, resulting in the compromise of more than 43 million user accounts.
 The full extent of the breach, along with its connection to similar attacks against Tumblr, LinkedIn, and Myspace during the same timeframe, was not confirmed until August 2016.
 The passwords were protected using an outdated, unsalted MD5 hash.
 Last.fm informed users of the attack in June 2012.

 On 14 February 2012, Last.fm announced the launch of a new beta desktop client for public testing.
 The new scrobbler was subsequently released for all users on 15 January 2013.

-On 12 July 2012, Last.fm announced a new website redesign that was open to public beta, inviting feedback from users participating in the testing phase.
+On 12 July 2012, Last.fm announced a new website redesign in public beta, inviting user feedback from participants in the testing phase.
 The redesign officially went live for all users on 2 August 2012.

 While technology websites received the redesign positively, many users expressed dissatisfaction with the changes on the website's forum.

 On 19 June 2012, Last.fm launched Last.fm Originals, a new website featuring exclusive performances and interviews with various musical artists.

 On 13 December 2012, it was announced that Last.fm would discontinue its radio service after January 2013 for subscribers in all countries except the United States, United Kingdom, Germany, Canada, Ireland, Australia, New Zealand, and Brazil.
 Additionally, radio in the desktop client would require a subscription in the US, UK, and Germany, although the website radio would remain free in those countries.

-End of radio streaming and redesign (2014–present)
+End of radio streaming and redesign (2014–2026)

 In January 2014, the website announced on-demand integration with Spotify and introduced a new YouTube-powered radio player.
 With the introduction of the YouTube player, the standard radio service became a subscriber-only feature.

 On 26 March 2014, Last.fm announced that it would discontinue its streaming radio service on 28 April 2014.
 In a statement, the site indicated that the decision was made to "focus on improving scrobbling and recommendations".

 On 15 April 2015, Last.fm released a subscriber-exclusive beta version of a new website redesign.
 Digital Spy described user reactions on the site's forums during the week of the redesign as "universally negative".

 In 2016, Music Manager was discontinued, and music uploaded to the site by musicians and record labels became inaccessible.
 After the integration with Spotify, these tracks could still be played and downloaded where the option was available; however, following the change, artists themselves were unable to access their songs in the Last.fm catalog.

 The website experienced a slight revival during the COVID-19 pandemic, beginning in 2020, linked to its popularity within music communities on the communication platform Discord.
 Last.fm celebrated its twentieth anniversary in 2022.
 Third-party developers have created programs that integrate users' listening statistical data with Discord, including a popular bot from the Netherlands that has over 400,000 total users.

-Funding and staff

-Last.fm Ltd is funded through the sale of online advertising space and monthly user subscriptions.